CPAN-Security/security.metacpan.org/docs/cna-faq.md

 Within the scope of the grant, the task force members work autonomously.

-The members prioritise modules that are popular (using various metrics) or widely used, including legacy modules that may still be in use, and upriver modules with many dependencies.
+Work on modules may be prioritised based on popularity (using various metrics), including legacy modules that may still be in wide use, and upriver modules with many dependencies.

 #### What is the criteria for assigning a CVE number?